Michael Behe

 Michael Joseph Behe (/ˈbiːhiː/ BEE-hee; born January 18, 1952) is an American biochemist and an advocate of the pseudoscientific principle of intelligent design (ID).

 Behe serves as professor of biochemistry at Lehigh University in Bethlehem, Pennsylvania, and as a senior fellow of the Discovery Institute's Center for Science and Culture.
 He advocates for the validity of the argument for irreducible complexity (IC), which claims that some biochemical structures are too complex to be explained by known evolutionary mechanisms and are therefore probably the result of intelligent design.
 Behe has testified in several court cases related to intelligent design, including the court case Kitzmiller v.
 Dover Area School District, where his views were cited in the ruling that intelligent design is not science and is religious in nature.

-Behe's claims about the irreducible complexity of essential cellular structures have been rejected by the vast majority of the scientific community, and his own biology department at Lehigh University published a statement repudiating Behe's views and intelligent design.
+As of 2014, Behe was unfavorably regarded by the scientific community; the scientific community had "thoroughly rejected" his work on intelligent design.

 Early life and education

 Behe was born in Altoona, Pennsylvania, and grew up in Harrisburg, Pennsylvania, where he graduated from Bishop McDevitt High School.
-He graduated from Drexel University in Philadelphia in 1974 with a B.S. in chemistry.
-He received his Ph.D. in biochemistry at the University of Pennsylvania in 1978 for his dissertation research on sickle-cell disease.
+He graduated from Drexel University with a Bachelor of Science in chemistry in 1974.
+He then earned his Ph.D. in biochemistry from the University of Pennsylvania in 1978.
+His doctoral dissertation was titled, "Investigation of some physical chemical factors affecting the gelation of sickle cell hemoglobin".

 From 1978 to 1982, he did postdoctoral work on DNA structure at the National Institutes of Health.
 From 1982 to 1985, he was assistant professor of chemistry at Queens College in New York City, where he met his wife, Celeste.
 In 1985, he moved to Lehigh University in Bethlehem, Pennsylvania, where he is currently a professor of biochemistry.
 From 2005 to 2024, Lehigh University's department of biological sciences exhibited a position statement on its website stating that its faculty reject Behe's views on evolution:

 The department faculty, then, are unequivocal in their support of evolutionary theory, which has its roots in the seminal work of Charles Darwin and has been supported by findings accumulated over 140 years.
 The sole dissenter from this position, Prof. Michael Behe, is a well-known proponent of "intelligent design."
 While we respect Prof. Behe's right to express his views, they are his alone and are in no way endorsed by the department.
 It is our collective position that intelligent design has no basis in science, has not been tested experimentally, and should not be regarded as scientific.

 As of 2024, his faculty webpage states: "My arguments about irreducible complexity and intelligent design are my own, and are not endorsed either by Lehigh University in general or by the Department of Biological Sciences in particular."
+Behe said that the university' biology department gave no scientific evidence that intelligent design "has no basis in science".